 Cooperative Agreement – an award similar to a grant, but one in which the sponsor’s staff may play an active role in proposal preparation and anticipate substantial involvement in research activities after receiving the award.

-Non-Teaching Consulting Services – Consulting as an agent of the university is defined as additional activity beyond duties assigned by the institution, professional in nature, and based in the appropriate discipline for which the individual receives additional compensation during the contract year.
-Consultancy services include addressing the technical and professional needs of communities, groups, agencies, businesses and other entities outside the university.
+Non-Teaching Consulting Services – as an agent of the university, is defined as additional activity beyond duties assigned by the institution, professional in nature, and based in the appropriate discipline for which the individual receives additional compensation during the contract year.
+Consultancy services include addressing the technical and professional needs of communities, groups, agencies, businesses, and other entities outside the university.
 Consulting services are NOT sponsored programs unless the university is the direct recipient of funds and liable for the conduct of the activity performed by the university employee.
 If university resources are required to complete the scope of work, consulting services must route through the university and will be considered a sponsored program.
 In this instance, it is essential that these contracts are managed as sponsored programs, in that they involve coordination of faculty time and effort reporting and determination of appropriate overload policy interpretation.

-Training, Workshops, Non-Credit Teaching – Proposals for conducting training, workshops or non-credit teaching functions are considered sponsored programs if they meet any of the above-stated criteria.
+Training, Workshops, Non-Credit Teaching – proposals for conducting training, workshops, or non-credit teaching functions that are considered sponsored programs if they meet any of the above-stated criteria.

-Internships – an externally-supported opportunity for an individual (student or faculty member) to engage in an extended learning activity.
+Internships – externally-supported opportunities for an individual (student or faculty member) to engage in an extended learning activity.
 If the university receives internship funds and the funding mechanism contains specific details concerning the intern’s or institution’s obligation, the university must treat the activity as a sponsored program, subject to internal approval, and submit it as such.
 AA/PPS No. 04.01.32, Management and Funding of Faculty Fellowships, includes information on the faculty fellowship process.